Lorydima/Lorydima/README.md

 🤖 I'm passionate about AI, I'm very curious and fascinated by how they work

+🛡️ I'm passionate about cybersecurity, and I'm deeply fascinated by how systems can be protected, attacked, and defended in the digital world.

 🚀 Whenever I have free time, I work on open-source projects and share them here on GitHub.

 # 💻 The codes and frameworks I know: